Saya Woolfalk: ChimaTEK: Virtual Chimeric Space

-This work has been included in the shows Enter the Mandala: Cosmic Centers and Mental Maps of Himalayan Buddhism at the Asian Art Museum (San Francisco) in 2014 and Disguise: Masks & Global African Art at the Seattle Art Museum in 2015 and the Brooklyn Museum in 2016.
+This work has been included in the shows Enter the Mandala: Cosmic Centers and Mental Maps of Himalayan Buddhism at the Asian Art Museum, San Francisco in 2014 and Disguise: Masks & Global African Art at the Seattle Art Museum in 2015 and the Brooklyn Museum in 2016.
 She has cited sowei helmet masks produced by the Sande society in Sierra Leone as inspiration for this work because of how the female-centered community used these masks in masquerades and female initiation rituals.

 Influences

 She draws upon sources as far-ranging as Japanese anime and African masks and textiles used in ritual ceremonies.
 The garments she designs to be worn in her video works filmed in her installations are often fusions of her various influences, attesting to her views of cultural hybridity.

-In an interview for Huffington Post, she described her attitude towards cultural hybridity: "Although cultures do have important political utility, the idea that cultures develop in vacuums is false.
+In an interview for Huffington Post, she described her attitude towards cultural hybridity, "Although cultures do have important political utility, the idea that cultures develop in vacuums is false.
 Cultures really build on each other.
-American culture is a serious hybrid—an agglomeration of all of the different immigrant groups and nationalities.
-It’s [sic] history of European colonialism, slavery, and Native American history made our culture what it is today."
+American culture is a serious hybrid, an agglomeration of all of the different immigrant groups and nationalities.
+It’s [sic] history of European colonialism, slavery and Native American history made our culture what it is today."

-Woolfalk also based the construct of cultural hybridity off of her experience as a "binational" person.
+Woolfalk also based the construct of cultural hybridity off her experience as a "binational" person.
 While growing up, she attended elementary school in Japan and learned about plants and their relationships to humans.
 From such a young age, she was taught that plants and humans are connected in many ways, which later contributed to the creation of The Empathics.
-Additionally, in college, Woolfalk encountered the Kaki Tree project, which involved the single persimmon tree that survived the 1945 bombing of Nagasaki.
-This tree allowed intercultural exchanges to be made using its saplings, while also displaying that through pain and suffering does new, improved world emerge.
-This experience affected Woolfalk so much that she stated, "The structure and drives of this project impacted how I wanted to conceive my future work."
+In college, Woolfalk encountered the Kaki Tree project, which involved the single persimmon tree that survived the 1945 bombing of Nagasaki.
+This tree allowed intercultural exchanges to be made using its saplings, while also displaying that through pain and suffering a new, improved world emerge.
+This experience affected Woolfalk so much that she stated, "The structure and drives of this project impacted how I wanted to conceive my future work".

 Teaching and mentoring

 In 2002, Woolfalk began teaching as a Teaching Artist for the nonprofit Publicolor in New York City.
-She then began teaching at Architreasures and the School of the Art Institute of Chicago the following year.
-In 2006, Woolfalk became a thesis advisor at the Minneapolis College of Art and Design, and then she worked as a mentor at the New York Foundation for the Arts in 2007 in New York City.
-Woolfalk was also a visiting artist at the University of Buffalo in 2009 and the University of Hartford in 2010, respectively. in 2012, she became a graduate advisor at the Art Institute of Chicago and a BFA critic at Parsons School of Design along with being a visiting artist at Montclair State University.
-She stayed a visiting artist at Montclair State University in 2013, along with becoming an adjunct professor at Parsons School of Design, where she held the adjunct professor position until 2018.
+She then taught at Architreasures and the School of the Art Institute of Chicago the following year.
+In 2006, Woolfalk became a thesis advisor at the Minneapolis College of Art and Design.
+In 2007 she worked as a mentor at the New York Foundation for the Arts in New York City.
+Woolfalk was also a visiting artist at the University of Buffalo in 2009 and the University of Hartford in 2010, respectively.
+In 2012, she became a graduate advisor at the Art Institute of Chicago and a BFA critic at Parsons School of Design.
+She was a visiting artist at Montclair State University.
+She stayed a visiting artist at Montclair State University in 2013 and became an adjunct professor at Parsons School of Design where she held the adjunct professor position until 2018.